Mobilising support example:

 Description of implementation

-1. The organisation with the involvement of the community leaders have raised around 14 youth volunteers.
+1. The organisation - with the involvement of the community leaders - has engaged around 14 youth volunteers.

 2. Community leaders from 22 villages have been mobilised and facilitated to take up the responsibility of managing and supervising the academic support centers.